zakwarren/nightsawayforms/README.md

    - risk assessment
    - group equipment list (request form)
    - health and emergency contact form
-Currently, it can't generate a nights away notification (NAN) form.
-If there is demand, we'll try to include this in a future version.
+A blank Nights Away Notification (NAN) form is also deployed to the camp directory, so it's easier for you to fill in and send off.

 ## Contributing
 --------------